-As an artist who wrote most of my own songs during my solo career, co-writing always seemed like a cop-out.
+As an artist who wrote most of my own music during my solo career, co-writing always seemed like a cop-out.
 I was a child of the days of the great solo songwriters like Joni Mitchell, Bob Dylan, Jackson Browne, Neil Young, Leonard Cohen, Bruce Springsteen.
-I was more than hesitant to co-write, and when I did, the songs were never that good.
+I was more than hesitant to have a co-writing partner, and when I did, the songs were never that good.
 But, what I didn’t realize is that I hadn’t found the right writers.

 Right now, there is a trend of songwriters writing for and with artists, and a lack of emphasis on going solo.
 And it’s working.
 Many of the biggest hits have several names following the title.

 According to 2014 Hit Songs Deconstructed‘s report, “Who’s Writing the Hits?,” roughly 90 percent of the Billboard Hot 100 top 10s were written by two or more writers, and nearly half were written by at least four.
 “If you plan on writing a hit song, you’d better find a writing partner,” Penn advises.
 “Preferably, four or more.”

 Songwriting collaboration, with the right writers, can be mightier than a well-penned solo effort, pulling the strengths from each making the sum greater than its parts.
 That’s what happens when you start finishing each other’s sentences – literally.
 It can be magic (more fun and faster too!
 Hell yes!)!